 Do you want to grow planned giving?
 Do you have a shrinking annual fund?
 Is your fundraising campaign stalled?

 Take a look at what your data is telling you.
-If you are willing to transform the way you fundraise, data-driven strategies will yield better decisions, improve performance, and accelerate your growth.
+If you are willing to rethink the way you fundraise, data-driven strategies will yield better decisions, improve performance, and accelerate your growth.

 Step 1: Start by analyzing a 10-year history of fundraising revenue.

 Consider: The number of donors per year and revenue per year.
 Has this risen or fallen?
 Has it stayed flat?
 In what years did you see growth, and what circumstances contributed to this growth?

 Consider: Revenue by gift size and number of donors per gift level, also known as gift and donor stratification.
 Is there a particular giving level that has seen the largest total cumulative revenue growth?
 Is there a particular dollar amount on which you need to focus your upgrade efforts?

 Consider: Historic appeal performance, including fiscal year-end email and direct mail efforts, calendar year-end email and direct mail, federated campaigns, and other efforts.
 Areas to measure are total money raised, number of donors, average gift size, and response rate.